Demetrius Kantakouzenos: Works

-With Mara Branković's influence Ivan of Rila's relics were moved from Trnovo to the newly re-built Rila monastery.
-While residing in the Rila monastery in 1469 Kantakuzin wrote a biography of Saint John of Rila and a touching "Prayer to the Holy Virgin" imploring her aid in combating sin.
+With Mara Branković's influence, Ivan of Rila's relics were moved from Trnovo to the newly rebuilt Rila monastery.
+While residing in the Rila monastery in 1469, Kantakuzin wrote a biography of Saint John of Rila and a touching "Prayer to the Holy Virgin" imploring her aid in combating sin.
 The biography attempts to explain the reasons for the Christians' defeat at the hands of the Turks.
 The preserved acrostic in his "Service to St. John of Rila" indicates that it was written originally in the Old Serbian idiom.
 His moving supplications is among the most impressive prayers in Old Serbian literature.

 In addition to several epistolary works, Kantakuzin wrote "Hymns to St. Demetrios" and "Destruction of Dacia."

 Kantakuzin, a poet of death, is indubitably one of the most talented and most original of Serbian medieval poets.